 - Place a single layer on desired cake dish.
 Top with cream cheese icing, sprinkle with shredded coconut.

-- Place second layer on cake and repeat by covering the top of cake with icing and a sprinkling of shredded coconut.
+- Place second layer on cake and repeat by covering the top of cake with icing and a sprinkling of more shredded coconut.

 - Slice and serve.

-Ricotta Cream Cheese Frosting
+Vanilla Cream Cheese Frosting